astroturfcss/astroturf/README.md

 ### Referring to other Components

 One limitation to fully encapsulated styles is that it's hard to contextually style components without them referencing each other.
-In astroturf you can do use a component in a selector as if it was referencing the className.
+In astroturf you can use a component in a selector as if it were referencing a class selector.

 > Note: at the moment this only works for local identifiers, not imported components